sathvik0315/Drug-Traceability-in-HealthCare-Supply-Chain-Blockchain-technology/README.md

 ---

 ## 🎯 **Project Goals**
-The primary goal of this project is to build a transparent and secure drug traceability system that operates on blockchain technology.
-With the growing concerns around the proliferation of counterfeit drugs, this system aims to create an immutable ledger that records each transaction in the drug supply chain, providing stakeholders with real-time access to verified drug information.

 - 🛠️ **Traceability:** Ensures drugs are traceable from manufacturer to consumer.
 - 🔒 **Security:** Prevents counterfeit drugs from entering the supply chain.